aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 #### Note : UpdateItem is only allowed to modify unsigned attributes, so we only need to test for the presence of signed attributes, we don't need to modify the request.

-### okUpdateItemInput
+### transformUpdateItemInput
  * This operation MUST take as input an UpdateItemInput
- * This operation MUST return a boolean
+ * This operation MUST return the unmodified input object
- * If the input object is attempting to modify a signed attribute, this operation MUST return false
+ * This operation MUST return an error if any part of the input object mentions an attribute name starting with the `gazelle prefix`.
- * If the input object referes to an encrypted attribute in its Condition Expression, in any context other than `attribute_exists`, `attribute_not_exists` or `size`, this operation MUST return false
+ * This operation MUST return an error if the input object is attempting to modify a signed attribute.
- * Otherwise, this operation MUST return true.
+ * If the input object refers to an encrypted attribute in its Condition Expression, in any context other than `attribute_exists`, `attribute_not_exists` or `size`, this operation MUST return an error.

 ### transformQueryInput
  * This operation MUST take as input a QueryInput object.